deep2003-github/Task-2-Registration-Form/README.md

 Registration-Form
-validated registration form made using HTML,CSS,JS.
+A validated registration form made using HTML,CSS,JS.